jackyaz/hacompanion/README.md

 sudo chown root:root /usr/local/bin/hacompanion
 ```

-You can now start the companion with the `hacompanion` command.
-But before doing so, you have to set up
-the configuration:

 ## Configuration and Setup

 1. Make sure you have the [Mobile App integration](https://www.home-assistant.io/integrations/mobile_app/) enabled in Home Assistant (it is on by default).